Just What Is Common Sense?

 The most common response is:

 Great.
-Just what exactly does that mean?
+What does that mean?

 When it comes to technology and safety, “common sense” is important, poorly defined, and quite uncommon.